Message from Programming Director

 Daryl Entrop, Program Director

 Who are the Knights of Columbus and what can they do for me and my family?
 That is a question we are all asked many times.
 The Knights of Columbus are known for many different things.
 I would like to think the Knights are known for all of the outstanding activities we support and sponsor within our churches, our communities, our councils, for our families and our stance on pro-life and the abolishment of abortion clinics.
-The Knights of Columbus are not just the guys you see walking in parades with the feathered hats with the capes and the swords.
-They are the guys you see working in the trenches to further promote family unity, youth activities such as free throw contest, essay contest, Columbian Squires Circles, Boy Scout and Girl Scout programs.
-They are the leaders promoting the need for prayer through the Silver Rose program and the Marian Hour of Prayer programs and through the financial support of educating our seminarians and future parish priests.
-They are the ones helping to raise the money necessary to furnish wheelchairs, coats for kids, food and clothing for the under-privileged.
+The Knights of Columbus are not just the guys you see walking in parades wearing feathered hats and capes and carrying swords.
+They are the guys you see working in the trenches to further promote family unity and youth activities such as free throw contests, essay contests, Columbian Squires Circles, as well as Boy Scout and Girl Scout programs.
+They are the leaders promoting the need for prayer through the Silver Rose program and the Marian Hour of Prayer program and through the financial support of educating our seminarians and future parish priests.
+They are the ones helping to raise the money necessary to furnish wheelchairs, coats for kids, food and clothing for the underprivileged.
 They are the men and women you see leading the prayer vigils outside the abortion clinics and participating in organized marches to help end abortions.

-Good programs plays a vital role in ensuring councils achieve the goal of “Star Council”, a goal every council should be aspiring to achieve and a goal every District Deputy, Diocesan Deputy, State Committeeman and State Officer should be helping them to achieve.
+Good programs play a vital role in ensuring councils achieve the goal of “Star Council”, a goal every council should be aspiring to achieve and a goal every District Deputy, Diocesan Deputy, State Committeeman and State Officer should be helping councils to achieve.

 To achieve “Star Council” status a council must conduct a total of 24 activities in a 12 month period.
-Four activities in each of the following 6 major areas; Church Activities, Community Activities, Council Activities, Family Activities, Culture of Life Activities and Youth Activities.
+Four activities in each of the following 6 major areas: Family Activities, Youth Activities, Council Activities, Church Activities, Community Activities and Culture of Life Activities.
 There is no one program that works in every council, so councils need to adapt programs that are of interest to the members in their local areas.
-They need to make these activities fun, interesting, educational and help promote the ideas of the Catholic Church and the Knights of Columbus.
+They need to make these activities fun, interesting, educational and help promote the ideals of the Catholic Church and the Knights of Columbus.
 The council must also achieve their membership quota and insurance quota.

-The following is a listing of ideas for programs a council may wish to consider but remember these are only suggestions; councils may have other programs that are not included in this listing.
+The following is a listing of ideas for programs a council may wish to consider but remember these are only suggestions, councils may have other programs they do that are not included in this listing.

 • Family of the Month/Year